-Constant efforts have to be put in for improving productivity of men and machines, all the time.
-We have to improve on our existing systems, however good they maybe.
+Constant efforts have to be put in for improving the productivity of men and machines, all the time.
+We have to improve on our existing systems, however good they may be.
 The norms that are excellent today will become outdated tomorrow.
-What seems un-achievable today, becomes a matter of fact tomorrow and the day after, becomes obsolete. … Continue reading Aditya Birla On Productivity: Men
+What seems un-achievable today, becomes a matter of fact tomorrow and the day after … Continue reading Aditya Birla On Productivity: Men

 Good leadership is one of the very important factors for success.
 Gone are the days, when the boss was automatically the leader, and the cardinal rules while dealing with the boss were: Rule No. 1—The Boss is always right and Rule No. 2—If the Boss is wrong, refer to Rule No. 1!
 I have found … Continue reading Aditya Birla On Leadership